Multi-unit residential developer meets criteria for nine target programs to gain maximum funding

 Number of Buildings: 1

-For this new multi-unit residential development in Alberta, the client sought to secure funding by meeting the requirements of nine specific funding programs.
+For this new multi-unit residential development in Alberta, the customer sought to secure funding by meeting the requirements of nine specific funding programs.
 These programs incentivize the construction of affordable and sustainable housing.
 Adaptis conducted a comprehensive analysis of the building's operational energy, embodied carbon, and site-specific factors to ensure that the design met the strict criteria of these programs.

 Challenge